Learn the Usage of New-MailboxExportRequest Exchange 2010

 The server users of Exchange 2010 are equipped with a bundle of PowerShell commands.
 These are used when one has to perform import or export operations on the server.
 Well, the PowerShell scripts are very much helpful and powerful but, unfortunately not supported on 64-bit systems.

-Note: If an Exchange server file gets corrupted, disconnected, and dismounted then, one can also rely on the direct EDB to PST migration software provided by SysTools.
-It is so because it is an independent solution that extract mailbox from offline EDB file of Exchange 2010 and any version and export directly to PST file in a single shot.
-This utility support both dismounted/offlined Exchange database file and it provides Quick & Advance scan which resolves Exchange mailbox corruption and repair pub1 .edb & priv1 .edb file automatically without using any command.
+Note: If an Exchange server file gets corrupted, disconnected, and dismounted then, one can also rely on the Most Trusted EDB to PST Converter.
+It is so because it is an independent solution that easily extract mailbox from offline EDB file of Exchange 2010 and any version and export directly to PST file in a single shot.
+This utility support both dismounted/offlined Exchange database file and it provides Quick & Advance scan which resolves Exchange mailbox corruption and smartly repair pub1 .edb & priv1 .edb file automatically without using any command.
 After recovery, users can export the recovered & healthy mailboxes to the Outlook data file in a simplified manner.

 Ways to use New-MailboxExportRequest Exchange 2010